It's your history - don't just learn it, LIVE it!

 What does this mean?
 It means that here in America, there are no standards to proof barrels to, nor proof houses to do the testing.
 In countries where there are proof laws and proof houses (like the UK and Germany), these routinely pass proof testing.

-It is a time consuming process and not as simple as your cousin Bubba just putting a double load in it and setting the gun off by typing a string to the trigger.
+It is a time consuming process and not as simple as your cousin Bubba just putting a double load in it and setting the gun off by tying a string to the trigger.
 It involves the gun being totally dismantled, painstakingly measured, loaded, fired, painstakingly measured again after the barrel sits indoors to re-acclimate to room temperature again, cleaned, stamped and reassembled.
 It pretty much ties me up for the whole afternoon.

 The reality is that with the modern seamless steel barrels that are used in replica muzzleloaders, they are much, much stronger than the old mandrel wound and mandrel wrapped barrels that were used in the 18th and 19th century and proof testing is really not unnecessary.
 With the exception of certain CVA inline deer rifles that had a press-fit breech plug, every single muzzleloader failure I have researched has been the result of user error and somebody not following the directions.
 Stuff like using the wrong powder, massive overloads, short-ramming the ball etc.